 Identity Does Not Obscure Causality

 Causality collapses when identity is allowed to blur cause and effect.
-Reputation, authority, or narrative pressure often reframes outcomes without tracing the mechanisms that produced them.
-This blocks correction.
+Reputation or narrative pressure often reframes outcomes without tracing the mechanisms that produced them.

 This directive preserves causal clarity.